Python gmxapi exception hierarchy

 Also reference prior discussion at https://github.com/kassonlab/gmxapi/issues/125

-#5 Updated by Eric Irrgang 11 days ago
+#5 Updated by Eric Irrgang over 1 year ago

 - Subject changed from Python bindings for gmxapi exceptions to Python gmxapi exception hierarchy